kocosman/NOSLib/README.md

 * Shares the same layout as Korg NanoKontrol2 (8 knobs, 8 sliders, 3 buttons per channel) for easy physical-digital mapping
 * Buttons can be programmed as bang, button, toggle and radio button

+## Integrating your own visuals
+Processing has been a great environment for creative coders to learn, prototype and share the visuals.
+NOS came out of the necessity of a scene manager / GUI software that would enable transition between different visual engines that are written in Processing.
+If you would like to integrate your own visuals into NOS, please refer to the [Visual Engine Abstract Class](https://github.com/kocosman/NOSLib/blob/master/src/main/java/com/nosvisuals/engine/VisualEngine.java) and [Example Visual](https://github.com/kocosman/NOSLib/blob/master/examples/NOSLib_EmptyExample/Vistemp3D.pde) .